KSaunders98/graphics_2/readme.txt

     - The selection is future proof (able to support 2^24 objects even though I won't have that many)
     - Being able to speed up or slow down units by selecting them
     - The game (in my opinion) looks nice and clean (I think the shading is a nice touch)
-    - I added an extra goal to the game - the goal is to feed all of the good guys until they are all full.
+    - I added an extra goal to the game - the goal is to feed all of the good guys until they are all full, at which point they disappear.
     - The animations are clean and smooth

 If you wish to read more about my design decisions and game details, here was what I wrote as planning for the assignment: